Model-agnostic search of gravitational wave echoes in LVK data

-This indicates that the late-time (low-frequency) behavior of the postmerger echoes is dominated by quasi-periodic, long-lived \acp{QNM} of the \ac{UCO}.
-In this regime, the echo waveform near each modal frequency is dominated by a single-mode contribution.
-Accounting for finite frequency resolution, the amplitude and phase around the $n$-th mode can be approximated by \cite{Wu:2023wfv}
+These are essentially the quasiperiodic trapped modes of the cavity, with a roughly constant spacing set by the echo time delay, $\Delta f \sim 1/t_d$ to leading order, and a lifetime much longer than $t_d$ depending on how closely $\mathcal{R}_{\rm eff}$ approaches unity.
+They dominate the late-time behavior of postmerger echoes and can accumulate a large \ac{SNR} over a sufficiently long observation.
+For these long-lived, quasiperiodic \acp{QNM}, the echo waveform near each modal frequency is dominated by a single-mode contribution.
+Considering the realistic analysis of a finite data segment, the amplitude and phase around the $n$-th mode can be approximated by \cite{Wu:2023wfv}

-Here, $A_n$ is the initial time-domain amplitude of the $n$-th mode, $\delta_n$ its constant phase, and $T$ is the finite duration of the strain data.
-The first term in the phase originates from the Lorentzian line shape, while the second term, $\delta_n+2\pi f t_d$, varies slowly in comparison.
+Here, $A_n$ is the time-domain strain amplitude of the $n$-th mode at the start of the analyzed data segment, or at the onset of the mode if it is excited later; $\delta_n$ its constant phase, and $T$ is the finite duration of the strain data.
+The first term in the phase originates from the Lorentzian line shape, which produces a rapid phase shift of approximately $\pi$ across the narrow resonance width of $\sim 1/(\pi\tau_n)$.
+In comparison, the second term $\delta_n+2\pi f t_d$ changes weakly across the same interval, by an amount $\sim 2\pi t_d/(\pi\tau_n) \sim 2 t_d/\tau_n$.
+Using Eq.~(\ref{eq:fntaun}), one finds $t_d/\tau_n \approx -\ln \mathcal{R}_{\rm eff}(f_n) \ll 1$ in the strong-reflection regime, so this variation is negligible compared to the $\pi$ phase shift.

+For illustration, Figure~\ref{fig:waveform} displays the frequency-domain and time-domain waveforms of a representative benchmark echo signal in the strong-reflection case.
+The narrow quasiperiodic resonances originate from the pole structure of the processing function $\mathcal{P}(\omega)$ in Eq.~(\ref{eq:echoeff}).
+The inset in the top panel shows the frequency-domain amplitude and phase variations around a few long-lived \acp{QNM}.
+Each narrow Lorentzian resonance produces a peak in the amplitude together with a sharp, nearly $\pi$-sized phase shift, corresponding to the first term in Eq.~(\ref{eq:arghf}).
+In addition, a slow, nearly linear trend arises from the second term in Eq.~(\ref{eq:arghf}), which is negligible within the narrow width of the \acp{QNM}.
+The overall envelope of the frequency domain amplitude is further modulated by the frequency content of $h_{\rm eff}(\omega)$.